happy0717/windows-Logi-OptionsPlus-OptionsPlusUpdaterService-is-Vulnerable-Services/README.md

 ![image](https://github.com/happy0717/windows-Logi-OptionsPlus-OptionsPlusUpdaterService-is-Vulnerable-Services/blob/main/pic3.png)

-Step 3：Start the OptionsPlusUpdaterService
+#Step 4：Start the OptionsPlusUpdaterService

 If OptionsPlusUpdaterService is already start you can restart it

 ![image](https://github.com/happy0717/windows-Logi-OptionsPlus-OptionsPlusUpdaterService-is-Vulnerable-Services/blob/main/pic4.png)

-Step 4：Wait OptionsPlusUpdaterService start and execute the system commands
+#Step 5：Wait OptionsPlusUpdaterService start and execute the system commands

 When I see OptionsPlusUpdaterService start in Taskmgr.exe whit SYSTEM, Then I can Open browser input http://127.0.0.1:14145?cmd=whoami